Give your wheels the best start in their potentially long and happy life!

 • Check your rim isn’t damaged in any way, if it’s warped or jagged it will puncture your inner tube and if that’s the case it’s time for a new wheel!

 • You’ve checked your rim, your tube arrangement, your tyre pressure and everything seems ok, yet you’re constantly replacing your inner tubes?
-Then unless you’re rolling on broken glass you may have a problem with the dreaded three corner jacks or doublegee.
+Then unless you’re rolling on broken glass you may have a problem with thorns.
+Many Australian customers suffer with three corner jacks or doublegee.
 These are usually found in temperate climates.
 These spiky little burs always spike upwards and can wreak havoc on any tyres.
 If you one of the unfortunate few who have these in your area fear not you can get some tyre slime from your local bike to put in between your tyre to protect your precious inner tubes!

 Cuts, bruises and high temperatures will never leave you and your family house bound.
 With a bit of care & advice from Nurse Nancy your buggy will be back out there in no time!

 Also if you are headed away on an extended trip it can be ideal to pack a spare inner tube, especially if it’s somewhere exotic.
 Never fear though as our global parts shop can ship to most parts of the globe.